MattKuhn123/MattKuhn123.github.io/_posts/2026-05-30-bean-post-processor.markdown

   # My takeaways

   - AI continues to be a great way to learn and experiment.
-  - There wasn't much interest in _using_ the tool until others got involved in _developing_ it.
+  - Interest in _using_ the tool grew when others got involved in _developing_ it.
-  - Leadership doesn't always know what's easy to deliver, so sometimes it is worth it to just go for it.
+  - Leadership doesn't always know what's easy to deliver, so sometimes _(sometimes!!)_ it is worth it to just go for it.

 ---